 Through baptism into Christ, the Lord's prayers become our prayers.
 We pray in His name and in His stead (John 15:16).
 His pleading for the world becomes our pleading.
 The point is not that Christ takes up our prayers according to our will.
 We are lifted up instead to the place where we get to take up Christ's prayers according to God's will.
 Here is true praying in Christ's name ... true praying in Christ's stead.
 The baptismal truth that God is our dear Father and that we are His dear children means that we are truly remade in His image.
 This means His will is now our will.
 His ways are our now our ways.
 His heart is now our heart.
 His speaking now becomes our speaking.
 His goals are now our goals and His purposes are now our purposes.
-As God's true children we are being remade to think and act like our dear Father and self-focused, looking to get all he can for himself.
+As God's true children we are being remade to think and act like our dear Father.

+The speaking life that we are welcomed into in our prayers in Jesus is not about us imposing our will on God.
+Since we are true children of the Father, what God wants should be what we want.
+In our Baptism God rescued us from the abusive fatherhood of Satan and his ugly image.
+The devil's will is self-centred and self-focused, looking to get all he can for himself.
 Satan as the adversary sets his will against God's will.
 In Christ, the Lord is setting us free from such a self-focused, self-centered will.
 The Lord is setting us free from such a rebellious will.
 In our new life as His dear children, the Father is renewing us in the truth of the goodness of His will for us.
 In our new life in Christ, the Spirit is schooling us in the truth that when it comes to God, Father really does know best.
 In the Christian life, our prayers are growing out of being ordered by how we see our needs, into how God sees them.